 Headquartered at Kirtland Air Force Base (AFB), New Mexico, the 58th Special Operations Wing (SOW) serves as the premier training organization for Air Force special operations and personnel recovery aircrews, and is responsible for the Air Force's Survival, Evasion, Resistance, and Escape (SERE) school at Fairchild AFB, Washington under the administration of the 336th Training Group (TRG).
-The wing provides undergraduate, graduate and refresher aircrew training for special operations, personnel recovery, missile site support and distinguished visitor airlift in direct support of Air Expeditionary Forces (AEF) for the world's best aerospace force, along with instruction in SERE survival and isolation practices.
-The heritage pamphlet for the 336th Training Group can be found at the group's public website.
+The wing provides undergraduate, graduate and refresher aircrew training for special operations, personnel recovery, missile site support and distinguished visitor airlift in direct support of air expeditionary operations for the world's best aerospace force, along with instruction in SERE survival and isolation practices.

 The 58 SOW currently employs over 2,000 active-duty, civilian, and contract personnel, and trains nearly 16,000 students a year.
-The wing operates seven different weapon systems-UH-1N, TH-1H, HH-60G, HH-60W, MC-130J, HC-130J, and CV-22totaling over 70 assigned aircraft.
+The wing operates seven different weapon systems-UH-1N, TH-1H, HH-60G, HH-60W, MC-130J, HC-130J, and CV-22 totaling over 70 assigned aircraft.
 Its instructors teach over 110 courses in 29 aircrew positions including pilot, combat systems officer, loadmaster, and special missions aviator, as well as instructor positions and systems refresher training across all platforms.
 The SERE school provides 13 courses such as water survival, arctic survival, basic SERE training, and several SERE Specialist courses.
 Additionally, the wing provides personnel in support of worldwide contingencies and contributes on-call search and rescue assistance to regional authorities.

 The 58 SOW enjoys a long and prestigious history.
 It officially began with the activation of the 58th Fighter-Bomber Wing (FBW) on 10 July 1952, while its bestowed honors trace back to the 58th Fighter Group (FG) of World War II.
-Although the 58 FG's direct lineal descendant is considered to be the 58th Operations Group, the US Air Force allowed the 58 SOW to display the streamers earned by the 58 FG in an effort to preserve its World War II heritage.
+Although the 58 FG's direct lineal descendant is considered to be the 58th Operations Group, the US Air Force allowed the 58 SOW to display the streamers earned by the 58 FG in order to preserve its World War II heritage.